josephbudd/kickwasm/README.md

 Sunday August 4, 2019:

 I updated the crud wiki with corrections.
 Uploaded all the new videos.
+Uploaded files I didn't get uploaded so all the projects are fully uploaded.

 Saturday August 3, 2019: